Semiclassical physics

-In physics, semiclassical refers to a theory in which one part of a system is described quantum mechanically, whereas the other is treated classically.
-For example, external fields will be constant, or when changing will be classically described.
-In general, it incorporates a development in powers of the Planck constant, resulting in the classical physics of power 0, and the first nontrivial approximation to the power of (−1).
-In this case, there is a clear link between the quantum-mechanical system and the associated semi-classical and classical approximations, as it is similar in appearance to the transition from physical optics to geometric optics.
+In physics, the semiclassical approximation divides a system into two parts, one to be described quantum-mechanically, and the other to be treated classically.
+In general, it incorporates a series expansion in powers of the Planck constant, resulting in classical physics in the power of 0, and the first nontrivial approximation to the power of (−1).
+In this case, there is a clear link between the quantum-mechanical system and the associated semiclassical and classical approximations, as it is similar in appearance to the transition from physical optics to geometric optics.

 History

 Max Planck was the first to introduce the idea of quanta of energy in 1900 while studying black-body radiation.
-In 1906, he was also the first to write that quantum theory should replicate classical mechanics at some limit, particularly if the Planck constant h were infinitesimal.
+In 1906, he was also the first to write that quantum theory should replicate classical mechanics at some limit, particularly if the Planck constant $h$ were infinitesimal.
 With this idea he showed that Planck's law for thermal radiation leads to the Rayleigh–Jeans law, the classical prediction (valid for large wavelength).